MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [`Computer vision`] 2.
 Recognizing handwritten text in scanned documents. `This is the correct answer because computer vision involves interpreting visual data, such as recognizing text in images.`
 - [`Knowledge mining`] 3.
 Extracting key information from a large collection of research papers. `This is the correct answer because knowledge mining involves sifting through large datasets to find valuable insights.`

-## Q: Ensuring Fairness in AI Systems
+## Q2: Ensuring Fairness in AI Systems

 > AI systems should ensure that decisions are made without bias and do not reflect prejudices from the data sets used to train the systems.